Sands45/Average-Joes-3620-FRC/README.md

 **Average Joes 3620 Pit design.**
 This was the summer project for the team prior to the 2024 Crescendo season.

 We spend a bit of time inspecting and cataloging other team's pits in the '22 and '23 seasons and decided that we wanted to up our pit game for this year.
-Originally designed for welded steel tube, we received a generous donation from Eagle Technologies in St. Joseph for a large array of 1515, 1530 and 3030 T slot extrusion.
+Originally designed for welded steel tube, we received a generous donation from Eagle Technologies in St. Joseph for a large array of 1515, 1530 and 3030 (inch sized) T slot extrusion.
 The Saint Joseph Public Schools Foundation for a donation of tools.
-We also received a generous donation from Coulson Casters for the pit casters.
+We also received a generous donation from Colson Casters for the pit casters.
 6" under the carts and 8" for the robot cart.

+**Donations:**
+* Eagle Technologies - Extruded AL T slot tube
+* The Saint Joseph Public Schools Foundation - general funding for tools and parts
+* Colson Casters - Casters
+* Mentor time, tools, and materials to get it done by season start.
+(Ken, Kirk, Ben, Aaron, Stu and more)

 So a re-design from steel to AL and here we are.